 You must not have prior Perkins, FFEL, or Direct loans that have been discharged due to total and permanent disability.

 Note: Once your eligibility for loans is determined, you may need to complete additional requirements before your loan funds can disburse, such as entrance loan counseling and a Master Promissory Note.
-Please see our loans page for more information.
+Please see our Student Loans Information page for more information.

 UVU is a drug free institution.
 Students who have been convicted of possession or sale of illegal drugs, and were receiving federal aid when the offense occurred, are not eligible for federal financial aid.
 If a student has a drug conviction for an offense, UVU must determine if the conviction affects the student’s eligibility for aid.